Skip to content

 The USS New Jersey is one of the most famous battleships ever.
 Deployed first during WW2, it was recommissioned for the Korean War, the Vietnam War, and after the Beirut bombing in Lebanon in 1982.
 The restored gun barrel is a 250,000-pound piece of American history on display at the Mahan Museum.

-In Bernards Township, in addition to the Mahan Foundation museum, the Mahan family used to own the Millington Quarry and the Basking Ridge Country Club until 2021, when the golf course and club were sold.
+In Bernards Township, in addition to the Mahan Foundation Museum, the Mahan family owned the Millington Quarry and the Basking Ridge Country Club until 2021, when the golf course and club were sold.

 The Mahan Foundation offers guided semi-private and private tours of the collection throughout the year.
 It welcomes any truck lover or history enthusiast to come and see what they’re up to.
-A very special thank you to Kathryn (Kat) Mahan Piper for spending a morning and sharing her stories growing up around the collection.
-Born and raised in Basking Ridge, her goal now is to showcase the collection to the community.
+A very special thank you to Kathryn (Kat) Mahan Piper for spending a morning with us and sharing her stories from growing up around the collection.
+Born and raised in Basking Ridge, she now aims to showcase the collection to the community.
 The Mr. Local History Project will be back….GUARANTEED!

 We’re restoring American trucking history one piece of machinery at a time.